Toronto’s multicultural mosaic makes it a top destination to enjoy FIFA World Cup 2026™.

 Speak your language: Toronto’s multilingual match-days at FIFA World Cup 2026™

-Spend any amount of time in Toronto, and you’ll overhear a multitude of languages being spoken.
-In fact, the 2021 Census reveals that more than 160 languages are represented in Toronto, making it superbly prepared to welcome visitors from around the globe.
+Spend any amount of time in Toronto and you’ll hear dozens of languages being spoken around you.
+More than 160 languages are represented across the city, helping create a welcoming environment for visitors from around the world.

-Find everything you need, including game day tips, where to watch, and what to do between matches.
+Find game-day tips, transportation advice, where to watch and the best things to do between matches.